 Enron America del Sur S.A.

-FIRM GAS GENERAL TERMS & CONDITIONS ("GTC")
+GAS GENERAL TERMS & CONDITIONS ("GTC")

 1. Transactions.
 The parties shall engage in Transactions pursuant to this GTC and the terms, set forth in the website referencing this GTC, submitted by Counterparty and accepted by Enron America del Sur S.A.
 All Transactions between the parties shall be considered a single master agreement governed by this GTC.
 The Daily Contract Quantity shall be scheduled by Seller and Buyer at the Delivery Point(s) during the Period of Delivery and at the Contract Price as provided in each transaction.

 2. Quantity Obligations.
-All gas shall be scheduled at the Delivery Point(s) on a firm basis and in the Daily Contract Quantity.
+All gas shall be scheduled at the Delivery Point(s) and in the Daily Contract Quantity.
 If on any day a party fails to schedule the Daily Contract Quantity, then such occurrence shall constitute a "Default" and the "Default Quantity" shall be the numerical difference between the Daily Contract Quantity and the amount of gas scheduled.
-Upon Default, the defaulting party shall pay to the other party an amount equal to the product of the Default Quantity and the incremental cost of its replacement gas or fuel, as applicable, which under no circumstance will be in excess of the Price of the gas purchased under this agreement, as Liquidated Damages].
+Upon Default, the defaulting party shall pay to the other party an amount equal to the product of the Default Quantity and (i) if the defaulting party is the Seller, any incremental cost of Buyer’s replacement gas or fuel, as applicable, or (ii) if the defaulting party is the Buyer, any decrease in the price received by Seller in reselling the gas, which under no circumstance will be in excess of the Price of the gas purchased under this agreement, as Liquidated Damages, provided, however, that if the non-defaulting party is unable to purchase replacement gas or fuel or resell the gas, as the case may be, then the defaulting party shall pay the other party an amount equal to the product of the Default Quantity and the Contract Price with respect to each relevant transaction.